kusharma/kusharma/README.md

 During my PhD in Bioengineering at EPFL, I became a world-leading expert on developing bladder-on-a-chip models for disease modeling.
 I pioneered innovations in organ-on-a-chip technologies, creating preclinical tissue models to study bacterial and viral infections.
 My research involved using advanced confocal time-lapse imaging and building 3D organoid models, pushing the boundaries of tissue engineering and infectious disease research in urinary tract infections, tuberculosis and COVID-19.

 **Act III: Accelerating Innovation Through AI 🤖**
 In the final act of my journey, I transitioned to applying machine learning and AI across fields such as platform ranking, sustainability reporting, and agentic workflows.
-Leveraging AI for data-driven decision-making, I am driving innovation in how we process and analyze complex datasets, advancing intelligent systems that shape the future of industries.

-Feel free to check out my [CV](link-to-CV) and explore some of my [projects](https://github.com/kusharma?tab=repositories).

----

 - 🔭 I’m currently working on AI-based retrieval-augmented generation workflows.
 - 🌱 I’m currently learning more about data engineering and MLOps in Azure and Databricks.

+Feel free to check out my [CV](link-to-CV) and explore some of my [projects](https://github.com/kusharma?tab=repositories).

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/drkunalsharma/) or [Email](mailto:kunal.nit90@gmail.com).

 ## My Top 6 Projects